27 Warehouse Labor Cost Statistics for eCommerce Stores

 1. Labor costs consume 45-57% of total warehouse operating expenses

-Personnel expenses represent the single largest cost category for warehouse operations, accounting for 45-57% of total operating costs.
+Personnel expenses represent the single largest cost category for warehouse operations, accounting for 45-57% of total operating costs as of 2024.
 This substantial allocation includes wages, benefits, overtime, training, and recruitment expenses across all fulfillment activities.
 For eCommerce businesses, this means that small improvements in labor efficiency can yield significant bottom-line impact, making workforce optimization a strategic priority rather than simply an operational concern.

 2. U.S. warehousing employment reached approximately 1.8 million workers in 2024